j7nn7k/fontawesometopng/README.md

 # Font Awesome to PNG web app
 A small web app returning Font Awesome icons as png.
-Users can define the color and size
+Users can define the color and size.

 # Pillow install